-I’ve mentioned in a previous blog post how Year 6 teachers should plan exciting and fulfilling pre- and post-SATs weekends to distract from thinking about tests.
+I’ve mentioned in sats week preparation blog post how Year 6 teachers should plan exciting and fulfilling pre- and post-SATs weekends to distract from thinking about tests.

 Plan a big outing; a night away, a day spent holed away with books, a film marathon – whatever it is that you love doing.
 Spend time with people who won’t allow you to dwell on the tests.
 You’ve also got the imminent half term holiday to plan for, too!